COVID Testing Cleveland

-For a COVID-19 rapid test and the PCR COVID test, your healthcare provider will collect a mucus or saliva sample from your nose or throat using a long nasopharyngeal swab.
-Some providers use a short nasal or throat swab.
+For a COVID-19 rapid test and the PCR COVID test, your healthcare provider will collect a mucus or saliva sample from your nose using a nasopharyngeal swab.

-The individual administering the test will insert the swab to the back of your nose or throat.
+The individual administering the test will insert the swab to the back of your nose.
 If you need a nasal sample, the care provider may swab both nostrils.
 This ensures they collect enough mucus for an accurate test.
 The swab is slowly rotated as it’s removed, and the sample is sealed in a tube and sent off to a lab (if it is PCR) or it is tested inside our office with results before you leave for our rapid COVID tests.

-Our walk-in urgent care center doesn’t require appointments for COVID testing.
-While many of our patients start with a virtual screening, you’re free to come to any of our Cleveland area locations and request assistance.
+Our walk-in urgent care center encourages appointments for same day COVID testing.
+While many of our patients start with a virtual screening, you’re free to walk-in to any of our locations in North Ridgeville, Avon Lake, Parma, or Mayfield Heights.